KNOWING WHAT TO EXPECT

 Occasionally, a parent will experience no shock at all: “I always knew; I considered this as a possibility.
 It’s O.K.
 I love you.
 You’ll have to help me understand and accept the reality.”

 Sometimes they say, “We’d known for a long time because of a letter you left on the table last summer; we’ve been waiting for you to tell us.”
 In these instances your task will be considerably easier, as they’ve already worked through some of the stages on their own.

 STAGE 2: DENIAL

 Denial helps to shield a person from a threatening or painful message.
 It is different from shock because it indicates the person has heard the message and is attempting to build a defense mechanism to ward it off.

-Their perception of your homosexual orientation will be distorted by the messages they’ve received and accepted from our homophobic society.
+Their perception of your orientation or gender will be distorted by the messages they’ve received and accepted from our homophobic and transphobic society.
 The manner in which the denial is expressed can range from a serene trance to hysterical crying or shouting.
 Many parents take a middle-of-the-road approach; they cry frequently.

 We Thought He Was Confused

 My wife and I were sure that our son had been caught up in some form of gay liberation activity that appealed to him because it seemed dangerous and exciting.
 We thought the media coverage about homosexuality probably attracted him and that he lacked maturity to know what he really wanted.